 - A criminal background check (varies by state)

-This division is also responsible to issue U.S. nursing licenses for internationally education nurses.
+This division is also responsible for issuing U.S. nursing licenses to internationally-educated nurses.

 The discipline process for BONs is intended to be a thorough and formal process.
 The BONs are responsible to protect the public from the risk of harm from nurses in the form of reasonable laws to regulate nursing.
 These laws are based on the Nursing Practice Act and allow the BONs to issue appropriate levels of discipline, up to and including termination of a nursing license.
 When violations occur or a complaint is filed, the BON will review the complaint and investigate the complaint.
 If there is merit to the complaint or a violation has occurred, the BON will go through a series of algorithms to ensure a consistent and reasonable outcome.

 There are several disciplinary actions a BON may issue:

 - Alternative discipline such as that for drug dependency

 - Education, monitoring or remediation